 The following private hospital services are included in the WorkSafe inpatient bed fee:

-- Aids and equipment used during the hosptial stay
+aids and equipment used during the hospital stay

 The following private hospital services can be paid for in addition to the WorkSafe inpatient bed fee: